MAISRC/ggplot_plus/README.md

 ![](README_files/figure-commonmark/change%20y%20axis%20title%20manual-1.png)

-Admittedly, this doesn’t look too bad, nor is it too terribly difficult to achieve.
-However, it doesn’t scale well for long axis titles, it’s space-inefficient (taking away horizontal space that could instead be occupied by the data, and it still doesn’t place the title in the most prominent location possible.
+This works reasonably well—it’s readable and relatively simple to implement, if you know how (a big if for many beginning `ggplot2` users!).
+But it has limitations:

+- It steals horizontal space from your data.

+- It keeps the label in a relatively unprominent location.

+- It doesn’t scale up well to longer axis titles or those with long, unbreakable words.

-The `yaxis_title_plus()` function is designed to relocate and reorient your y axis title to the top of the y axis line, left-justified to the edge of the graph:
+To get around these challenges, `ggplot.plus` includes `yaxis_title_plus()`, which repositions the y axis title to the **top left corner of the plotting area**, aligned above the y axis and
+left-justified:

 ``` r
 ggplot(iris,